 - Plan children’s activities with Camp North Woods 1-3 times over the summer and with groups such as the Early Childhood Center and the Greenberg Child Care Center on campus during the school year;

 - Collaborate with Skidmore faculty during the school year to host field trips and educational sessions at the garden;

-- Be a source for students and other Skidmore and Saratoga community members interested in the garden to connect with other educational opportunities relating to food and sustainable agriculture.
+- Be a resource for students and other Skidmore and Saratoga community members interested in the garden to connect with other educational opportunities relating to food and sustainable agriculture.

-The Skidmore Sustainability Office is seeking self-directed, motivated students to take the lead on a variety of campus-based projects.
-This intern team of six individuals will primarily focus on independent projects, but collaborate periodically through the year for campus-wide events including informational tabling, Campus Crunch, Big Green Scream, Earth Week, etc. A strong candidate will be very organized, communicative, and detail-oriented.
+The Skidmore Sustainability Office is seeking self-directed, motivated students to take the lead on a variety of campus-based research and data projects.
+A strong candidate will be very organized, communicative, and detail-oriented.

 - Participate in periodic trainings and meetings to ensure a thorough and complete understanding of campus sustainability;